ssaring/sportstracker/sportstracker/docs/README.txt

 location data in the exercise file (e.g. in TCX files from the Garmin Edge series), then ExerciseViewer will show the exercise track inside a map viewer component.
 This interactive map is zoomable and moveable, so it's easy to view all details of the track.
+The green waypoint is the start, the red is the end position and the gray waypoints are the lap split positions.
 The map data will be downloaded on demand from the OpenStreetMap project (http://www.openstreetmap.org).